-Rule Name Proponent Initiation Date Stage Deadline for Submissions Summary of Request The AEMC has published a consultation paper seeking stakeholder feedback on the rule change request.
-Submissions on the paper are due 26 April 2019.
+Rule Name Proponent Initiation Date Stage Deadline for Submissions Summary of Request The AEMC published a consultation paper seeking stakeholder feedback on the rule change request.
+Submissions on the paper were due 26 April 2019.
 The AEMC is considering this rule change request in conjunction with the 'DWGM improvement to ADMQ regime' and 'DWGM forward trading market' rule change requests (see below).
+The AEMC is holding a public workshop in Melbourne on 16 May 2019 on the three rule change requests that relate to the Victorian DWGM.
+Stakeholders must register by 6 May 2019.
+See here.
+The draft determination is to be published 4 July 2019.
 Read more here .
-DWGM forward trading market Victorian Minister for Energy, Environment and Climate Change 14 March 2019 Consultation on rule change request 26 April 2019 This rule change request seeks to establish a forward trading market over the declared transmission system in Victoria, which will make it easier for participants to manage spot price variability by securing fixed forward gas prices in the Victorian Declared Wholesale Gas Market (DWGM).
+DWGM forward trading market Victorian Minister for Energy, Environment and Climate Change 14 March 2019 Preparation of draft determination Deadline passed (26 April 2019) This rule change request seeks to establish a forward trading market over the declared transmission system in Victoria, which will make it easier for participants to manage spot price variability by securing fixed forward gas prices in the Victorian Declared Wholesale Gas Market (DWGM).
 Amongst other matters, the proposed market would: • operate as a voluntary, anonymous gas trading exchange; • facilitate the trading of forward contracts for gas products; • be based on the design of the Gas Supply Hubs currently operating in Wallumbilla and Moomba; and • offer a range of contract tenures (e.g. daily, monthly, seasonal).
 Currently the DWGM allows market participants to make agreements outside of the DWGM in order to hedge against price risk exposure in the spot market, however it does not facilitate the negotiations of these agreements formally.
-The rational for this rule change request is that a formalised trading platform would decrease the transaction time and costs required to negotiate these agreements and increase transparency of the reference price.
-The AEMC has published a consultation paper seeking stakeholder feedback on the rule change request.
-Submissions on the paper are due 26 April 2019.
-The AEMC is considering this rule change request in conjunction with the 'DWGM simpler wholesale price' and 'DWGM improvement to ADMQ regime' rule change requests (see above).
+The rationale for this rule change request is that a formalised trading platform would decrease the transaction time and costs required to negotiate these agreements and increase transparency of the reference price.
+The AEMC published a consultation paper seeking stakeholder feedback on the rule change request.
+Submissions on the paper were due 26 April 2019.
+The AEMC is considering this rule change request in conjunction with the 'DWGM simpler wholesale price' and 'DWGM improvement to ADMQ regime' rule change